jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## Auto Ban Discovered File Transfer apps

-You can leverage App Name or Domain Name for Auto discovery Policies.
+You can leverage App Name or Domain Name for Auto discovery Policies (but theres a better trick if you read on!)

 ![image](https://github.com/user-attachments/assets/1ffe7e43-678e-47d3-a431-1f74d53a4d8f)